wadith027/DictionIO/readme.md

 The Dictionary App with Perfect Hashing is a web application implemented using JavaScript, HTML, and CSS that provides an efficient way to store and retrieve key-value pairs using perfect hashing.
 Perfect hashing is a technique that minimizes collisions by constructing a hash function that guarantees a unique index for each key in the hash table.

-This app allows users to add, search, and remove key-value pairs from the dictionary efficiently, ensuring fast access times and minimal collision conflicts.
+This app allows users to search key-value pairs from the dictionary efficiently, ensuring fast access times and minimal collision conflicts.

 # Live Demo
 - Link : https://dictionio.netlify.app/